ZebulonRouseFrantzich/opencode-athena/commands/athena-parallel.md

 - Choose stories in different modules/directories
 - Have one story be "primary" where you maintain focus
 - Use background agents for the others

+## Limitations (Planned)

+> **Note**: This feature is not yet implemented.
+The following describes planned behavior.

+- Default limit: 3 parallel stories (configurable)
+- Stories with file conflicts cannot run in parallel
+- Context window must have capacity for coordination

 ## Handling Conflicts